PranjalVarade/TikTok-Prediction/README.md

 # TikTok- Tredning Prediction based on Description

+As a user of TikTok, I was curious if I can predict the trending or non trending video of Tiktok based on the description.
+Along with that I wanted to use NLP (Natural Language Processing) because I believe it is going to more important in furture.
+So, being the computer science student, I decided my masters project to predict the TikTok Trending Prediction based on the description we are putting with the video.

+# Introduction

 * Created  a app using React Native, Sklearn library to predict weather the video will be tredning on TikTok or not based on its Description.

 * Scraped over 10000 tiktok data with details such as username, userid, videoid, video desc, video time,video length, video link, likes, shares, comments and plays using python API.